jeffmerkey/netware-file-system/README.md

 in 2001.
 When I get some time, I will update this project to the newer gcc compilers and modernize and test it.
-This project is primarily provided for people who need to migrate data from old netware servers to linux or windows, and to provide a reference code set that describes the old netware filesystem on disk structures and namespaces.
+This project is primarily provided for people who need to migrate data from old netware servers to linux or windows, and to provide a reference code set that describes the old netware filesystem on disk structures and namespaces for the sake of history.
+There is also a bug in the linux SMP code sections that creates problems for writing this filesystem due to how spinlocks are being used.
+This bug does not affect the windows or DOS builds, and is easily fixed.
+The bug deals with how spinlocks are used due to subtle changes between linux versions in how linux preserves flags using spinlocks that fails to properly restore interrupt flags states.
+I will add that fix to the TODO list.
+Anyone who wants to help cleanup this old project is welcome just submit a pull request if you make some useful changes.

 # netware-file-system